miayen-work/unit2-capstone-miayen/README.md

 - Real API failures (rate limits, server overload) were also confirmed handled gracefully by the CLI - it prints an error and keeps running rather than crashing.

-**Implemented, unit-tested, but not reconfirmed live after later fixes:**
-- "Based on our documented code review process, are our current code review turnaround times (from the ticketing data) meeting the standard we've committed to?" - the quantitative half was confirmed correct (66.7% meeting the 48-hour SLA, matching the seed data), but the qualitative half initially failed to retrieve `code_review_policy.md` for this phrasing.
-Fixed by raising the qualitative agent's retrieval count from 3 to 5 results (see Known Limitations) - not re-tested live against this exact query afterward.

-**Implemented and unit-tested, but not yet tried live:**
-- "What is our company's security policy?"
-- "Explain the code review process"
-- "How do we handle customer complaints?"
-- "Show me monthly revenue trends"
-- "Compare Q4 performance across regions"
-- "How does our employee satisfaction compare to industry standards and what policies might impact this?"

-## Known limitations

-- **Free-tier API quota**: Google's Gemini free tier enforces a low daily request cap per model (as low as 20 requests/day was observed on `gemini-3.6-flash` during development).
-Since each query costs 2-5 real API calls (classification, SQL generation/search, answer summarization), this was exhausted before every query in the "supported query types" list could be verified live in one sitting.
-Switched the default model to `gemini-flash-lite-latest` (a separate quota bucket) partway through development.
 - **Qualitative retrieval over a small corpus**: with only 10 documents, the top-3 semantic search used earlier in development sometimes missed the right document for oddly-phrased or compound questions (e.g. a code-review question phrased heavily